 A command similar to the above may be put in a system startup script to start the license server every time the machine boots.
-See your system documentation or UNIX documentation for instructions on how to do this.
+See your system documentation for instructions on how to do this.
 For starting the server from such a startup script, you will want to use the command in the form: